ulrichosterfeld/hetzner-k8s-cluster/ingress-nginx/README.md

 ```
 ### Point your domain to the load balancer

-Now that we have deployed the ingress-nginx and obtained a load balancer through the hcloud-cloud-controller-manager, we can point our domain to the load balancer's IPs.
+We have deployed the ingress-nginx and obtained a load balancer through the hcloud-cloud-controller-manager.
+Now we can point our domain to the load balancer's IPs.

 So you can go to the Domain Registrar of your choice and set the A-Record to the IPV4 and the AAA-Record to the IPV6 of the load balancer.